LiTrans/litrans_web/content/team/zhang-r.md

 #status: "MEng Graduate, 2022"

 # enter your short bio here (markdown format compatible)
-bio: "Roderick is a MEng student supervised by [Dr. Bilal Farooq](../farooq-b) in the Laboratory of Innovations in Transportation (LiTrans) at Ryerson University.
-Roderick received his H.B.Sc as a Physics Specialist from the University of Toronto in 2020.
-As an undergraduate in Physics, he specialized in areas of Planetary Atmosphere and Planetary Interior.
-In his final year of undergraduate, Roderick worked on an independent research project and created the first model of Machine-Learning based Martian climate zone map.
-Roderick has a very keen interest in climate change solutions, and his research in LiTrans focuses on using Deep-Learning frameworks to create better anticipatory routing solution to mitigate vehicular GHG emission and travel time on roads."
+bio: "Roderick is a Ph.D. student supervised by [Dr. Bilal Farooq](../farooq-b) in the Laboratory of Innovations in Transportation (LiTrans) at Ryerson University.
+Prior to the start of his Ph.D. study in January 2022, he was a Master's student at LiTrans since September 2020.
+In his undergrad, Roderick studied Physics at the University of Toronto, where he received his H.BSc in 2020.
+His core research focuses on using EDI-by-design climate change migration and adaptation smart mobility technology to address mobility issues that vulnerable communities face.
+Other dimensions of his research include Mobility related Public Health, Internet of Things, Artificial Intelligence, Data-driven Decision Making, and Information Safety."

 # link to your CV online, optional